ExCL-Docs/excl-user-docs/quick-start-guides/github-ci.md

 ./svc.sh status
 ```

-Note: The above install adds the service to auto start on reboot once you log back into the system.
+Note: The above install adds the service to auto start on reboot.
 If you want to disable or enable this auto starting of the service run.

 ```bash
 systemctl --user disable <service name